Why Can't I?

 "Why Can't I?" is a song by American singer-songwriter Liz Phair.
-It was released on May 5, 2003, as the lead single from her self-titled album, Liz Phair.
-It reached number 32 on the Billboard Hot 100, Phair's highest-charting single and only top-40 single.
+It was released on May 5, 2003, as the lead single from her self-titled fourth album.
+It reached number 32 on the US Billboard Hot 100, becoming Phair's highest-charting single and only top-40 single.
 The song was certified gold in the US, having sold 500,000 copies there.

 Writing and inspiration

-"Why Can't I?" was written by Phair and The Matrix.
+"Why Can't I?" was written by Liz Phair and The Matrix.
 Phair released "Why Can't I?" in hopes that she would expand her audience and attract more listeners to its parent record, Liz Phair (2003).
 In an interview with Vice, Phair explained: "My hope was that someone would hear the song in the gym and buy the record and then start buying my albums and sort of have an awakening."

 Composition

 "Why Can't I?" is written in the key of B major and has a tempo of 81 beats per minute.
 It follows a chord progression of B–B/A–Gm7–E(add 2).